OSM-Interrail-Planner/osm_interrail_planner/README.md

 - Which countries to visit
 - Which cities to visit

+## Requirements
+Following is required to run the program.
+- Python 3
+- the packages of the environment file
+- Run python server.py in the console to start the program

 ## Data
 The data extracted from OSM is:
 - railways